Five people dead after plane crash near Little Rock 3M plant

 LITTLE ROCK, Ark. — On Wednesday afternoon, police confirmed reports of a plane crash near the Bill and Hillary Clinton National Airport in Little Rock.

-At noon, Emergency Communications was alerted that a twin-engine plane crashed by the 3M Plant on Walters Road.
+Around 12:02 p.m., officials were alerted to a twin-engine plane that crashed by the 3M Plant on Walters Road.

 Officials say that all five people on the plane died during the crash.